spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/technology.md

 Oryx is a frontend framework designed to help developers build web applications using modern technologies and leveraging [Spryker API](https://docs.spryker.com/docs/scos/dev/glue-api-guides/{{page.version}}/decoupled-glue-api.html).

-Oryx leverages standard technology, frameworks and tools provided by the web platform and the community wherever possible.
+Wherever possible, Oryx leverages standard technology, frameworks, and tools provided by the web platform and the community.
 It emphasizes utilizing the capabilities of the web and minimizing the reliance on build tools.
 During development, Oryx primarily employs JavaScript (JS) but aims to reduce the need for executing JS in the browser.
 It prioritizes HTML and CSS for delivering a fast-loading experience across various screen sizes.

 Furthermore, Oryx is framework-agnostic and can seamlessly integrate into various web frameworks like React and Vue.js.
 This versatility is achieved using a combination of web components for the user interface and vanilla JS for handling business logic.
 This approach offers the flexibility of using the entire library with its components or to selectively employing specific layers, like the integration logic.